rippedpiracy/docs/PC-Software/Games.md

 [**HashCheck**](https://github.com/idrassi/HashCheck) | [**OpenHashTab**](https://github.com/namazso/OpenHashTab) & [**RapidCRC Unicode**](https://www.ov2.eu/programs/rapidcrc-unicode) - Convenient and Efficient File Hash checkers and verifiers.
 HashCheck and OpenHashTab integrate into Windows Shell.

+[**Wine**](https://www.winehq.org/) - A compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.

 [**Radmin VPN**](https://www.radmin-vpn.com/) | [**Hamachi**](https://www.vpn.net/) | [**ZeroTier**](https://www.zerotier.com/) - LAN Emulators, Useful when playing a LAN supported game with a friend that is not in your local area.
 ZeroTier can be difficult to setup.

 [**DS4Windows**](https://ryochan7.github.io/ds4windows-site/) - Turns your Controller into one that all Programs can read, useful with Knockoffs or weird ones.